 In treatment, you will participate in therapy services chosen specifically for you and your needs.
 These therapies include:

-- Dialectical Behavioral Therapy (DBT) – DBT is a behavioral therapy that helps people who have difficulty regulating their emotions or are displaying self-destructive behaviors.
+- Dialectical behavior therapy (DBT) – DBT is a behavioral therapy that helps people who have difficulty regulating their feelings or are displaying self-destructive behaviors.

-- Family Counseling – Family Therapy helps families mend the broken relationships that often occur in the families of people with substance use disorders.
+- Family counseling – Family therapy helps mend the broken relationships that often occur in the families of people with substance use disorders.

 All-male group therapy has proven to be highly effective, and structured activities with other men can provide necessary peer support.
 Individual therapy with a positive male role model as well as female clinicians who can exemplify appropriate female-male relationships are also helpful in the recovery process.

-As a way to increase your chances for a continuing successful recovery, we have a monitoring program for the year after completing treatment.
+To increase your chances for a successful recovery, we have a monitoring program for the year after completing treatment.
 In this program, we monitor your drug or alcohol use through testing and check your attendance at 12-step meetings.

 Dual Diagnosis Treatment

-Many people with a mental health disorder also have a substance abuse disorder and vice versa.
-It’s common for people of either sex to try to treat their illness with substance abuse.
-And sometimes, substance abuse can increase the likelihood for certain mental illnesses.
-It’s a complicated cycle, and requires professional evaluation and treatment.
+Many people with a mental health disorder also have a substance use disorder and vice versa.
+It’s common for people of either gender to try to self-medicate.
+Substance misuse can also increase the likelihood of certain mental health issues.
+It’s a complicated cycle and requires professional evaluation and treatment.

-If a person has a mental disorder and a substance use disorder at the same time, it’s called a dual diagnosis.
-The two disorders feed off each other so they need to be treated at the same time, preferably by the same treatment team.
+If a person has a mental disorder and a substance use disorder simultaneously, it’s called a dual diagnosis.
+The two conditions feed off each other, so they need to be treated at the same time, preferably by the same treatment team.

 Common Mental Health Disorders for Men

 The most common mental health disorders in men are the ones that go undiagnosed and untreated, thanks to our society’s attitudes toward mental health.
-Regardless, the most commonly diagnosed mental health issues for men (besides substance abuse or dependence) are:
+Regardless, the most commonly diagnosed mental health issues for men (besides substance use disorders) are:

-Permanent Recovery is Possible at Our Men’s Rehab in Austin, Texas
+Permanent Recovery Is Possible at Our Men’s Rehabs

-If you are interested in finding treatment for yourself, your son, nephew, grandson or another man in your life, look for a men’s rehab that addresses substance use disorders, effective communication training, skills for managing difficult emotions, and treatment of any underlying mental issues.
-This can all be found at BRC Recovery men’s rehab in Austin, Texas.
+If you are interested in finding treatment for yourself or a loved one, consider BRC Healthcare men’s rehabs.
+We address substance use disorders, as well as effective communication training, skills for managing difficult emotions, and treatment of any underlying mental issues.

-BRC Recovery’s community-driven atmosphere and 12-Step Immersion Program fosters accountability and effects change, even among men who have relapsed or consider themselves treatment-resistant.
-For more information about how our gender-specific program can help you achieve lasting sobriety, call us today.
+BRC Healthcare’s community-driven atmosphere and 12-step immersion program foster accountability and effects change, even among men who have relapsed or consider themselves treatment-resistant.
+For more information about how our gender-specific program can help you achieve lasting sobriety, contact us today at 888.559.2036.